 The program of studies for the middle school is designed around a block concept.
 This means the core classes of Math, English, Reading, Social Studies, and Science are scheduled within the same 3 blocked periods.
+Half Math/S.T.E.M. every other day for Math to be every day.
 Elective and Encore courses are scheduled within the 4th block of the day.
 Students have more elective opportunities as they go up in grade level.

 The middle school reports out Panther Pride P.A.W. student behavior ratings on each report card.
 Each teacher gives feedback to parents and students with a P.A.W. behavior rating for their class.
 Each teacher gives three behavior ratings for each student using the P.A.W.
 (Practice Kindness, Always show Respect, Work to do your Best.)
-The behavior ratings are; 3 =Consistently, 2 =Sometimes, 1 =Rarely.
+The behavior ratings are; 3 = Consistently, 2 = Sometimes, 1 = Rarely.
 The WSMS classroom P.A.W. conduct rubric will help parents and students see the behavior items being evaluated.